ssks-002/BoundMove/README.md

 Do not change the names of the slider controls for Decay, Frequency, and Amplitude effects, as they are obtained using the layer name.

-Also, because the effect name of the Japanese version is specified, **it will not work correctly in non-Japanese versions** (I don't understand the localize function well)

 Multiple layers can be selected

 ## Option contents